-In the records of the rnusical society we read that on December 22, 1724 "Mr. Charles Cotton, Esq.
-(I am quoting word for word from the records) was made a Mason by the said Grand Master." i.e. His Grace, the Duke of Richmond, in the Lodge at the Queen's Head.
+In the records of the Musical Society we read that on 22 December 1724 'Charles Cotton Esq'. was made a Mason by the said Grand Master' [ie His Grace The Duke of Richmond] in the Lodge at the Queen's Head.
 It could not be more regular than that.
-Then, on February 1725 "...before we founded this society, a Lodge was held in order to pass Charles Cotton Esq." and because it was on the day this society was founded, the Musical Society that is, we cannot be entirely sure whether he was passed fellowcraft in the lodge, or in the musical Society.
-We go on for another three months and "On May 12, 1725, Bro.
-Charles Cotton Esqr. and Bro.
-Papillon Ball were regularly passed Masters."
-These are the exact words.
-Now we have the date of Cotton's initiation, his passing and his raising: there is no doubt that he received three degrees.
-But "regularly passed Masters."
-No!
+Then, on 18 February 1725 '... beiore We Founded This Society A Lodge was held ...
+In Order to Pass Charles Cotton Esq'....' and because it was on the day the society was founded, we cannot be sure whether Cotton was passed FC in the Lodge or in the Musical Society.
+Three months later, on 12 May 1725 'Brother Charles Cotton Esqr.
+Broth'.
+Papillion Ball Were regularly passed Masters'.

+Now we have the date of Cotton's initiation, his passing and his raising; there is no doubt that he received three degrees.
+But ,regularly passed Masters' No!
 It could not have been more irregular!
-This was a Musical Society - not a lodge!
+This was a Musical Society not a lodge!
 But I told you they were nice people, and they had some very distinguished visitors.
-First, the Senior Grand Warden came to see them; then the Junior Grand Warden.
+First, the Senior Grand Warden came to see them.
+Then the Junior Grand Warden.
 And then, they got a nasty letter from the Grand Secretary and, in 1727, the society disappeared.
-Nothing now remains except their minute book in the British Museum.
+Nothing now remains except their minute book in the British Library.
 If you ever go to London and go to Freemasons' Hall you will see a marvelous facsimile of that book.
-It is worth the journey to London just to see it.
+It is worth a journey to London just to see it.
 And that is the record of the earliest third degree.
-I wish we could produce a more respectable first-timer, but that is the earliest.
+I wish we could produce a more respectable first timer, but that was the earliest.

-I must tell you, brethren, that Gould, the great Masonic historian believed, all his life, that this was the earliest third degree of which there was any record at all.
+I must tell you, Brethren, that Gould, the great Masonic historian believed, all his life, that this was the earliest third degree of which there was any record at all.
 But just before he died he wrote a brilliant article in the Transactions of the Quatuor Coronati Lodge, and he changed his mind.
-He said, "No, the minutes are open to wide interpretation, and we ought not accept this as a record of the third degree."
-Frankly, I do not believe that he proved his case, and on this one point I dare to quarrel with Gould.
-Watch me carefully, brethren, because I stand a chance of being struck down at this moment.
+He said, 'No, the minutes are open to wide interpretation, and we ought not to accept this as a record of the third degree.'
+Frankly, I do not believe that he proved his case, and on this point I dare to quarrel with Gould.
+Watch me carefully, Brethren, because I stand a chance of being struck down at this moment.
 Nobody argues with Gould!
 But I dispute this because, within ten months of this date, we have incontrovertible evidence of the third degree in practice.
 As you might expect, bless them, it comes from Scotland.

-Lodge Dumbarton Kilwinning, now No. 18 on the register of the Grand Lodge of Scotland, was founded in January 1726.
-At the foundation meeting there was the Master, with seven master masons, six fellowcrafts and three entered apprentices; some of these were operative masons, some non-operative.
-Two months later, in March, 1726, we have this minute:
+Lodge Dumbarton Kilwinning, now No 18 on the register of the Grand Lodge of Scotland, was founded in January 1726.
+At the foundation meeting there was the Master, with seven master masons, six fellowcrafts and three entered apprentices; some of them were operative masons, some non operative.
+Two months later, in March 1726, we have this minute:

-"Gabriel Porterfield who appeared in the January meeting as a Fellow Craft was unanimously admitted and received a Master of the Fraternity and renewed his oath and gave in his entry money."
+Gabriel Porterfield who appeared in the January meeting as a Fellow Craft was unanimously admitted and received a Master of the Fraternity and renewed his oath and gave in his entry money.